IONapp/api-docs/resources/users.md

 `first_name` - first name
 `last_name` - last name
 `icon` - url to the user's icon
-`is_followed_by_me` - whether the authenticated user is following a given user

 *Details*
 `email` - company email address
 `timezone_name` - user's timezone
-`is_following_me` - whether the user is followed by the authenticated user
 `followers` - list of users, which follow the given user, only base fields

 __Visible to administrators__